sampotts/plyr/readme.md

 *   A [`NodeList]`(https://developer.mozilla.org/en-US/docs/Web/API/NodeList)
 *   A [jQuery](https://jquery.com) object

 _Note_: If a `NodeList`, `Array`, or jQuery object are passed, the first element will be used for setup.
+To setup multiple players, see [setting up multiple players](#setting-up-multiple-players) below.

 Here's some examples